lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 Since VIPER is an implementation of the Clean Architecture, there a few rules to follow:

-1. Dependencies can only be explicit in one direction.
+1. Dependencies can only be explicit in one direction, towards the centre.
 2. Data must be copied from layer to layer via values or structs of values